Express Entry Canada: Tips to Improving Your CRS Score

 There are several strategies to improve your CRS score in the Express Entry system: for better chances of receiving an ITA.
 Nonetheless, ample preparation and proper guidance from the experts can help you.
 If you need help, CanadaCIS can advise you on the most effective strategy to boost your points and qualify for the next Express Entry Canada invitation.

 To get your precise CRS score, you will need your language test results and your Educational Credential Assessment (ECA) if you do not have a Canadian post-secondary education degree.
 Although these factors may help increase your score, you can still get CRS points for other considerations.

-CRS score 438 is good as it is the minimum score in today’s draw.
-But it is not enough to get the ITA for Canada PR through express entry as the CRS score ranges from 450-475 in the current year.
+CRS score 438 is good as it is the minimum score in the current draw.
+But it is not enough to get the ITA for Canada PR through the Express Entry as the CRS score ranges from 450-475 in the current year.

-It’s difficult to tell for someone attempting to forecast the future of a system that is largely dependent on a constantly changing supply and demand draw.
-Even predicting what will happen next week is very impossible, so in short, no one knows.
+It is hard to forecast the future of a system as it is dependent on a constantly changing supply and demand draw.
+Even predicting what will happen next week is impossible; no one knows.